jonforums/ffi-bogus/README.md

 The second hurdle for your SuperPatch is to figure out how `extconf.rb` can signal `Gem::Ext::ExtConfBuilder.build` that a `Makefile` wasn't created and `make` shouldn't be run.
 And do it in a way that doesn't break existing `extconf.rb`'s.

+Wait a second.
+Instead of raising an error if a `Makefile` doesn't exist, can we bail out of `make` without any legacy breakage or unintended consequences?

+<pre><code>class Gem::Ext::Builder

+  def self.make(dest_path, results)
+    unless File.exist?
+'Makefile' then
+      raise Gem::InstallError, "Makefile not found:\n\n#{results.join "\n"}"
+    end
+    ...
+  end
+  ...
+end
+</code></pre>